 As we have discussed, habitual goal selection affords computational savings by caching a model-free value representation of goal pursuit—an abstract action defined by a goal.
 A variant of this proposal uses model-free update to assign value not to the action of pursuing a goal state (i.e., the option “summing to 16”), but instead to the state itself (i.e., “state 16”).
 This distinction is subtle but crucial.
 The latter model could explain the pattern of results obtained in Experiment 2a, but without invoking hierarchical control.
 Rather, control would be implemented by a “flat” model-based search over a decision tree truncated at Stage 2 states, based on values assigned to those states by model-free update.

-Critically, this explanation could not apply to Experiments 1a and 1b, where value obtained after low-probability transitions to the green state influence subsequent choice.
+Critically, this explanation could not apply to Experiments 1a and 1b, where value obtained after low-probability transitions to the green state influences subsequent choice.
 Because transitions to the green state are equally probable from each Stage 1 choice, value assigned to the green state cannot influence Stage 1 choice.
 Rather, such an influence implies that value was assigned to the action of pursuing the state as a goal (even if the state is subsequently not attained).

-In order to distinguish between these possibilities, we adapted the logic from Experiment 1 and performed an additional experiment (2b) that implemented low-probability transitions from both summation operations to a third Stage 2 state (Figure 4).
+In order to distinguish between these possibilities in our new task, we adapted the logic from Experiment 1 and performed an additional experiment (2b) that implemented low-probability transitions from both summation operations to a third Stage 2 state (Figure 4).
 This state, indexed “State 0”, presents three available actions that deterministically transition to each of the Stage 3 states.
 Our analysis of this task depends on setup trials where participants transition to State 0 and subsequently choose action “ii”, which deterministically transitions to a reward distribution available from all Stage 2 states (Rii).
 On the subsequent critical trial, participants are presented with a novel set of three numbers at Stage 1.
 We find that they are more likely to repeat the summation goal that they previously selected on the setup trial following reward for state ii (72.3%), compared with punishment (54.6%, t(145) = -3.8, p < .001).
 This effect is consistent with model-free valuation of the previously selected option (e.g., “summing to 16”), but not with valuation of the previously visited Stage 2 state (“State 0”), which is equally available given any action at Stage 1.

 Fig. 4.
 In Experiment 2b, a low probability green state was grafted onto the core decision tree implemented in Experiment 2b.
 This dissociates model-free value update to an option (e.g., “get to State 16”) from model free value update to a state (e.g., “State 0”) on setup trials involving a low-probability transition from Stage 1 to Stage 2.